CompPhysics/MachineLearning/doc/LectureNotes/schedule.md

 ###  Week 42 October 17-21
 - Lab Wednesday: Work on project 2
-- Lecture Thursday: Solving differential equations with neural networks and start Convolutional Neural Networks and classification problems
+- Lecture Thursday: Discussion of Neural Network calculations and tensorflow.
+Solving differential equations with neural networks
-  - Video of Lecture at
+  - Video of Lecture at https://youtu.be/MdYT6uwOkT0
 - Lecture Friday: Convolutional Neural Networks and classification problems
   - Video of Lecture at
 - Reading recommendations: